 In other words, can video files be lost in any way beyond recovery and the answer to that is no.

-When you load Nero and then insert the disc and instruct Nero to try to finalize the disc the process requires that ALL data must be present before Nero will try to finalize.
+When you load Nero and then insert the disc and instruct Nero to try to finalize the disc the process itself requires that ALL data must be present and correct before Nero will try to finalize.

 If ANYTHING is missing that Nero needs to finalize the disc then it will simply give you a message that it cannot do it.